 Launch: The EDRS-A payload was launched on January 29, 2016 (22:20:08 UTC) as a hosted payload on the Eutelsat- 9B communication satellite (total launch mass of 5300 kg).
 The launch vehicle was the Proton-M/Briz-M of Khrunichev, ILS (International Launch Services) the launch provider, and the launch site was the Baikonur Cosmodrome, Kazakhstan.
 22) 23) 24) 25)

 Orbit: Geostationary orbit, altitude = 35,876 km, location = 9ºE.

-Launch: A launch of the EDRS-C, based on the SmallGEO platform of OHB Systems AG, is planned for the summer 2019 on Ariane-5 ESA from Kourou.
-Avanti's HYLAS-3 telecommunications satellite will also be on this flight.
+Launch: A launch of the EDRS-C, based on the SmallGEO platform of OHB Systems AG, is scheduled for 24 July 2019 on Ariane-5 ESA from Kourou.
+Avanti's HYLAS-3 telecommunications satellite will also be on this flight (Ref.
+4).